leaf-ai/platform-services/cmd/experimentsrv/README.md

 <b>stencil &lt; ./cmd/experimentsrv/secret.yaml | kubectl create -f - </b>
 </code></pre>

 Having deployed and defined the secrets and the postgres specific environment variables the postgres client can now used to populate the database schema, these instrctions can be found within the service specific README.md files.
-When the PGHOST value has been update to point at the host name that the service within the deployment cluster can access you are ready to add the secrets to the cluster:
+When the PGHOST value has been updated to point at the host name that the service within the deployment cluster can access you are ready to add the secrets to the cluster:

 The in-cluster value for the host would appear as follows: